dtcenter/METplus/docs/index.rst

    examples
    contributors
    references
+   glossary

 Foreword: A note to METplus Wrappers users
 ==========================================

-This User?s Guide is provided as an aid to users of the Model Evaluation Tools (MET) and it?s companion package METplus Wrappers.
+This User's Guide is provided as an aid to users of the Model Evaluation Tools (MET) and it's companion package METplus Wrappers.
 MET is a set of verification tools developed and supported to community via the Developmental Testbed Center (DTC) for use by the numerical weather prediction community.
-METplus Wrappers is intended to be a suite of Python wrappers and ancillary scripts to enhance the user?s ability to quickly set-up and run MET.
+METplus Wrappers is intended to be a suite of Python wrappers and ancillary scripts to enhance the user's ability to quickly set-up and run MET.
 Over the next few years, METplus Wrappers will become the authoritative repository for verification of the Unified Forecast System.